br3ndonland/pythonvue/README.md

 Now you can open your browser and interact with these URLs:

-- Frontend, built with Docker, with routes handled based on the path: http://localhost
+- Front-end, built with Docker, with routes handled based on the path: http://localhost
-- Backend, JSON based web API based on OpenAPI: http://localhost/api/
+- Back-end, JSON based web API based on OpenAPI: http://localhost/api/
 - Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
 - Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc
 - PGAdmin, PostgreSQL web administration: http://localhost:5050
 - Flower, administration of Celery tasks: http://localhost:5555
 - Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090

-### Frontend requirements
+### Front-end requirements

 - Node.js (with `npm`)

-### Frontend instructions
+### Front-end instructions

 Enter the `frontend` directory, install the NPM packages and start the live server using the `npm` scripts: